excalibur1234/pacui/README.md

 ## Installation

-Simply install the stable version of pacli-simple from the Manjaro repositories:
+Simply install the stable version of PacUI from the Manjaro repositories:
 ```
 sudo pacman -S pacli-simple
 ```

-Alternatively, you can also install the latest version of pacli-simple:
+Alternatively, you can also install the latest version of PacUI:
 ```
 yaourt -S pacli-simple-git
 ```

-This will install pacli including the latest commits on Github.
-If you ever encounter any bugs, please reinstall (and thereby update) pacli-simple with the same command and check whether the bug is still there before reporting it.
+This will install PacUI including the latest commits on Github.
+If you ever encounter any bugs, please reinstall (and thereby update) PacUI with the same command and check whether the bug is still there before reporting it.

-It is highly recommended to use an utility, which notifies the user about available updates alongside of pacli.
+It is highly recommended to use an utility, which notifies the user about available updates alongside of PacUI.
 Such a lightweight utility is for example [update-notifier](https://github.com/Chrysostomus/update-notifier).

 ### Execute without prior Installation
-Alternatively, it is possible to download and start pacli without prior installation using the following commands:
+Alternatively, it is possible to download and start PacUI without prior installation using the following commands:
 ```
 wget https://raw.githubusercontent.com/excalibur1234/pacli-simple/master/pacli
 ```